scimusmn/maya-video-interviews/readme.md

 You will use these kiosk names to create the source paths below.

 #### Video selection buttons
 Each video needs a selection button image.
+Each image should be 227px wide by 372px tall and in the PNG format with a transparent background.

+There's a PSD for creating these on the SMM exhibit projects server: `/Volumes/ExhibitProjects/Projects/Maya/Multimedia/Templates/Interview questions/PSD/btn_images.psd`

 These should be placed in:

     assets/images/kiosk_name/video#.png

 Start numbering with zero, not 1 (video0.png, etc).

 #### Video files
-Each story should get a MP4 video file.
+Each story should get a MP4 video file sized to 1200px wide by 520px tall.
 These should be placed in:

     assets/videos/kiosk_name/video#.mp4